 - Sonos and Alexa or Google Assistant work together using a single Amazon or Google account.
 If you have a second Sonos system in another location, you'll need to use a second Amazon or Google account if you'd like to use Alexa.
 An Amazon or Google account can only be in use on one Sonos system at a time.

 IR Commands: Even though the Sonos Ray does not come with a remote control, it does feature a front-panel IR receiver that can receive commands from a TV remote control.
 Your TV's remote control will need to be programmed to operate the Sonos Ray.
-Control functions will included Volume Up/Down and Mute.
+Control functions will include Volume Up/Down and Mute.
 Click this link for instructions on how to program your TV's remote to operate the Sonos Beam Ray

 Top-Panel Controls: The Sonos Ray also has touch-sensitive top-panel controls basic functions such as as Play/Pause, Volume Up/Down, and Previous/Next Track.